subsquid/docs/docs/archives/archives-advanced-setup.md

 # Advanced options

-For Substrate-based chains, an Archive consists of a Postgres compatible database for storage, the ingest service is [substrate-ingest](https://github.com/subsquid/squid/tree/master/substrate-ingest), and the data is exposed by [substrate-gateway](https://github.com/subsquid/archive-gateway) and optionally by [substrate-explorer](https://github.com/subsquid/squid/tree/master/substrate-explorer) for human-friendly exploration queries.
+For Substrate-based chains, an Archive consists of a Postgres compatible database for storage, the ingesting service is [substrate-ingest](https://github.com/subsquid/squid/tree/master/substrate-ingest), and the data is exposed by [substrate-gateway](https://github.com/subsquid/archive-gateway) and optionally by [substrate-explorer](https://github.com/subsquid/squid/tree/master/substrate-explorer) for human-friendly exploration queries.
 The startup options for each service are listed below.

-For intsructions on how to run an archive locally and recommendations for production setups, [consult this repo](https://github.com/subsquid/squid-archive-setup).
+For the instructions on how to run an archive locally and recommendations for production setups, [consult this repo](https://github.com/subsquid/squid-archive-setup).

 ## Substrate Ingest